-An architect is usually the first port of call if you are planning to remodel a house, but when it comes to planning a garden from scratch, it’s less clear.
+An architect is usually the first port of call if you are planning to remodel a house, but when it comes to planning a garden, it’s less clear who is the professional you should be talking to.
 Are garden and landscape designers really necessary and can they make a difference?
 What do they do, how do they work and what should you look for when seeking a good one?
 Our guide covers everything you need to know about hiring a garden designer.

 How does a garden designer differ from a builder or gardener?

 An obvious question, perhaps, but a garden designer is neither a gardener nor a builder.
 These trades' experience and skills lie in the practical areas, and their training won’t include elements such as spatial design, drawing/computer-aided design and planting design.
 Trained gardeners (those with a minimum Level Three or Royal Horticultural Society Level Two qualification in horticulture) are invaluable for keeping a garden looking beautiful.
 An experienced builder can lay an attractive patio – but for a comprehensive redesign, a gardener or builder is not best placed to offer advice on the bigger picture.

 Hiring on a design-only basis

 Many garden designers tend to work on a design-only basis.
 This means you’re engaging a specialist in the field who will usually take responsibility for all the design work, specifications and appointment of appropriate contractors to complete the work at a fair price, as well as act on your behalf in any discussions.
 Some will have a list of preferred contractors, or they’ll advocate that you use one they trust and regularly work with.